paritytech/polkadot/node/overseer/orchestra/README.md

 As always, debugging is notoriously annoying with bugged proc-macros.

 Therefore [`expander`](https://github.com/drahnr/expander) is employed to yield better error messages.
-Enable with `--feature=orchestra/expand` or `--feature=polkadot-overseer/expand` from the root of the project or make `"expand"` part of the default feature set.
+Enable with `--feature=orchestra/expand`.